mlcommons/ck/docs/taskforce.md

 ## Goals

-* Help everyone run, reproduce, optimize and compare MLPerf benchmarks (training, inference and tiny) and submit Pareto-optimal results with the help of our open-source [MLCommons Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339) and
+* Help everyone run, reproduce, optimize and compare MLPerf benchmarks (training, inference and tiny) and submit Pareto-optimal results with the help of the open-source [MLCommons Collective Mind automation language (CM)](https://doi.org/10.5281/zenodo.8105339) and
   [MLCommons Collective Knowledge Playground (CK)](https://access.cknowledge.org/playground/?action=experiments) to reduce benchmarking, optimization and reproducibility costs.
-  ***More than 80% of the latest MLPerf inference submissions were automated using our open-source technology - you can get help with your own submission and optimizations via our [public Discord server](https://discord.gg/JjWNWXKxwT).***
+  ***More than 80% of the latest MLPerf inference submissions were automated using this open-source technology - you can get help with your own submission and optimizations via our [public Discord server](https://discord.gg/JjWNWXKxwT).***
 * Automatically [run any MLPerf benchmark out-of-the-box](mlperf/README.md) with any software, hardware, model and data from any vendor.
 * Automate optimization experiments and visualization of results with derived metrics: *[prototype](https://cknowledge.org/mlcommons-inference-gui)*.